Despicable Me: Other media

+Television specials

+Minions Holiday Special (2020)

-Television specialMinions Holiday Special is a half-hour compilation of Minions mini-movies, containing Santa's Little Helpers, Training Wheels, Puppy, and Minion Scouts.
+The first TV special, Minions Holiday Special, is a half-hour compilation of Minions mini-movies, containing Santa's Little Helpers, Training Wheels, Puppy, and Minion Scouts.
 Additionally, the special includes holiday-themed interstitials featuring characters from Illumination's The Secret Life of Pets and Sing franchises.
 The special aired on NBC on November 27, 2020.

 Miranda Cosgrove, who voices Margo in the films, provides narration between the short segments.